Modified Marrone-Treanor model: parameterization and benchmarking for five-species air: Modified Marrone-Treanor model for air

-and $k_r^f$ and $k_r^b$ are the forward and backward rate coefficients for reaction $r$ when read in the left-to-right sense.
-Backward and forward rate coefficients are linked via detailed balance relations $k_r^b = k_r^f / K_r^{eq}$, where $K_r^{eq}$ represents the equilibrium constant for reaction $r$.
-Stoichiometric coefficients of species not participating in a given reaction are zero.
-In Sec.~\ref{sec:mmt_model2_rates} we recall the functional form for the reaction rate coefficients and list the most up-to-date parameters in the MMT model for air.
 The second aspect of the fluid equations directly affected by the nonequilibrium model are the two source terms on the right hand side of Eq.~(\ref{eq:vib_energy_balance}).
-The functional form of the term $Q_\mathrm{v}^\mathrm{relax}$ is given by Eq.~(\ref{eq:vib_relax_equation_again}) and the parameters for calculating the associated vibrational relaxation rates are presented later in Sec.~\ref{sec:tau_vt_fits_again}.
-The other source term, $Q_{v}^\mathrm{chem}$, governs the conversion rate between vibrational-electronic and chemical potential energy.
+The functional form of the term $w_\mathrm{v}^\mathrm{relax}$ is given by Eq.~(\ref{eq:vib_relax_equation_again}) and the parameters for calculating the associated vibrational relaxation rates are presented later in Sec.~\ref{sec:tau_vt_fits_again}.
+The other source term, $w_\mathrm{v}^\mathrm{chem}$, governs the conversion rate between vibrational-electronic and chemical potential energy.
 Its functional form is given by Eq.~(\ref{eq:vib_chem_source}).

 None of the inviscid, or viscous fluxes in the Navier-Stokes equations are influenced by the choice of gas-phase chemistry model and it becomes most convenient to test the implementation of such models separate from any interfering flow effects.
 Thus, if one assumes zero spatial gradients for all state variables, Eqs.~(\ref{eq:species_mass_balance})-(\ref{eq:vib_energy_balance}) reduce to a set of ordinary differential equations.
 The expressions for momentum and total energy balances become trivial, i.e. $\mathrm{d} ( \rho \vec{u} ) / \mathrm{d} t = \vec{0}$ and $\mathrm{d} E / \mathrm{d} t = 0$ respectively, implying that $\rho \vec{u}$ and $E$ remain constant over time and need not be solved for explicitly as part of the remaining ODE system: